hcoles/pitest-site/quickstart/basic_concepts.markdown

 A common example are mutations to code related to logging or debug.
 Most teams are not interested in testing these.
-PIT avoids generating this type of equivalent mutation by not generating mutations for lines that contain a call to common logging frameworks (this list of frameworks is configurable, so mutation of logging statements can be enabled by configuring a list containing only a non-existant class).
+PIT avoids generating this type of equivalent mutation by not generating mutations for lines that contain a call to common logging frameworks (this list of frameworks is configurable, so mutation of logging statements can be enabled by configuring a list containing only a non-existent class).

 ## Running the tests

 PIT runs your unit tests against the mutated code automatically.
-Before running the tests PIT performs a traditional line coverage analysis for the tests, then uses this data along with the timings of the tests to pick a set of test cases targetted at the mutated code.
+Before running the tests PIT performs a traditional line coverage analysis for the tests, then uses this data along with the timings of the tests to pick a set of test cases targeted at the mutated code.

 This approach makes PIT much faster than previous mutation testing systems such as Jester and Jumble, and enables PIT to test entire code bases, rather than single classes at a time.